Eugen Filotti: Director of the Press

 In 1930, Eugen Filotti is promoted Director of the Press and of Information in the Ministry of Foreign Affairs.
 In the early 1930s Romania's foreign policy, under the leadership of Nicolae Titulescu, was pursuing a system of alliances, which would enable the smaller countries of the Balkan region to oppose any aggression.
-At that time, the National Socialist Party had not gained power in Germania, but, in Titulescu's political vision, such alliances had to be created in advance, so as to have time to consolidate.
+At that time, the National Socialist Party had not gained power in Germany, but, in Titulescu's political vision, such alliances had to be created in advance, so as to have time to consolidate.
 Titulescu hoped to create a union of all Balkanic countries.
 As, due to its territorial claims, Bulgaria did not adhere to such a proposal, there was still the possibility of developing an alliance of the other Balkan states: Romania, Yugoslavia, Greece and Turkey.
 Romania was the diplomatic force pressing for an alliance.
 In his capacity of Director of the Press and Information, Eugen Filotti was in charge of informing the mass media and to develop a favorable public opinion in all concerned countries.
 Finally, after several years of negotiations and various bilateral agreements, the Balkan Pact was signed on February 9, 1934, in the great aula of the Academy of Athens by Demetrios Maximos for Greece, Nicolae Titulescu for Romania, Tevfik Rüștü Aras for Turkey and Bogoljub Jevtić for Yugoslavia.